dnotq/starterkit/README.md

-# Starter Kit for Cross-Platform Program Development.
+# Starter Kit for Cross-Platform Program Development

-The Starter Kit is a small set of C/C++ files to quickly get started writing a cross-platform graphic-capable program.
-An executable program created with this kit will be small and only have a few dynamic-link library (DLL for Windows) or Shared-Object (SO for Unix-like) dependencies that are not already part of the host operating system.
+The purpose of the Starter Kit is to provide a minimal amount of code necessary to create a program, with graphic and UI capability, on *nix (BSD or Linux), MacOS, and Windows systems.

+Goals:
+- Simple
+- Minimal dependencies, included as source code where possible or practical
+- Quick and easy to create a graphics-oriented program
+- Small executable with minimal additional runtime libraries

+The Starter Kit is NOT a framework, a library, or engine of any kind.

-The default configuration uses SDL2 and OpenGL3.x for the graphics abstraction layer, and IMGUI for widgets and controls.
-C is the primary language, however since IMGUI is written using some C++ features, a C++ compiler is also required.
+The default configuration uses SDL2 and OpenGL3.x for the graphics abstraction layer, and ImGUI for widgets and controls.
+C is the primary language, however since ImGUI is written using some C++ features, a C++ compiler is also required.

-The Starter Kit is deliberately small and does only a minimum amount of setup necessary to get a graphic-capable program running that can use a "modern" GPU (meaning, closed proprietary hardware and drivers) that requires an OS like Windows, Unix, or MAC.
-A standard event-loop, rendering thread, and a main program thread are provided which makes starting a new project very similar to a basic "Hello, World" C program.
-A minimal graphic console is also included, so getting text output is ready to go.
-The rest is up to you.
+The Starter Kit is deliberately small and does only a minimum amount of setup necessary to get a graphic-capable program up and running.
+A standard event-loop and rendering thread are provided which makes starting a new project very similar to a simple "Hello, World" C program.
+A minimal console is also included, but the rest is up to you.

+## Motivation

 Writing programs for a personal-computer (PC) has become overly complicated, much more so than it needs to be.
-While there are many "frameworks" available, using one (or more) is just "yet another layer" to be learned, become frustrated with, and locked into.
-The Starter Kit attempts to provide the minimal amount of layering and dependencies necessary to start writing platform independent programs.
+While there are many frameworks, engines, and "environments" (i.e. Electron, etc.) available, using one (or more) is yet-another-layer to be learned, become frustrated with, and locked into.
+The Starter Kit attempts to provide the minimal amount of abstraction and dependencies necessary to start writing platform independent graphical programs.

-For the impatient, where to look for stuff:

-- To start adding program specific code, see the `main_program()` function in `program.c`.
-- For drawing see the `draw()` call-back function in `program.c` and the `cpp_stuff.cpp` file.
-- To make IMGUI windows with widgets an controls see the `cpp_stuff.cpp` file.
-- For event handling, use the `events()` call-back function in `program.c`.
-- The actual `main()` function is in `disco.cpp`.

 The Starter Kit is just that, a starting point, you are expected to change it and make it your own.

 ![Starterkit Screenshot](starterkit_shot.png "Starterkit Screenshot")

-## Last Build Versions - Dec 13, 2022

-- gcc 12.2.0 x86
-- clang 15.0.5 x86
-- VS2019 19.29.30147 x86
-- SDL2 2.26.1
-- imgui 1.89.1
-- stb_sprintf 1.10

 ## Requirements

 - A C and C++ compiler
-- An SDL2 supported OS
+- An SDL2 supported OS with OpenGL
 - CMake (or your own build system)

 ## Dependencies and Build